YaseenFsharid/learning2/README.md

 # learning2
-this project for training some skills
+this is my personal site